MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/howto/server/dotnet-framework.md

   d.
 Click **Finish**
 1. Click **Publish**

 It takes some time to publish to Azure.
-For more details about publishing web projects to Azure from Visual Studio, consult [the documentation](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure).
+For more information, see [the Visual Studio documentation](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure).

 ## Define a table controller